tischda/refresh/README.md

 Windows utility written in [Go](https://www.golang.org) to refresh SYSTEM environment variables.

 I tried https://support.microsoft.com/en-us/kb/104011 and restarted Explorer, it does not work for me.
-With {{refresh}}, applications still need to be restarted to see the variables changed, but at least I can keep my session.
+With `refresh`, applications still need to be restarted to see the variables changed, but at least I can keep my session.

 ### Compile